 Another tradition is the embrace of the image of the Apostle Santiago and the visit to his tumba.

 It is a must visit the cathedral museum, as well as a visit to the roofs of the Cathedral.

 The Monastery of San Martín Pinario, in front of the Plaza de la Azabachería.

-The Front page of the Parador de los Reyes Católicos, in the Plaza del Obradoiro, which was founded as a hospital for pilgrims.
+The Cover of the Parador de los Reyes Católicos, in the Plaza del Obradoiro, which was founded as pilgrims hospital.

-The whole old town is spectacular, it moves us without realizing it to the medieval era.
-In it is the Food Market of Santiago, Galician Pavilion in the neighborhood of San Lázaro, Panteón de Gallegos illustrious (adjoining the museum), Chapel of As Animas, Praza de Cervantes, the Museum of the House of Troy, etc.
+The entire old town is spectacular, it takes us without realizing it to medieval times.
+In it you will find the Mercado de Abastos de Santiago, the Galician Pavilion in the San Lázaro neighborhood, the illustrious Galician Pantheon (next to the museum), As Animas Chapel, Praza de Cervantes, the Casa de la Troya Museum, etc. .